Bad report card? You need to act quickly. A bad grade is a big warning

 Get a tutor

 Remember what we were saying about building blocks?
-An in-home tutor can work with your child to find those missing building blocks in their knowledge and fill in the gaps.
+An in-home and online tutor can work with your child to find those missing building blocks in their knowledge and fill in the gaps.
 Not only can a one-to-one tutor bring your child up to speed, but they can actually help them to move ahead.
 Ensure that